mikke89/RmlUiDoc/pages/lua_manual/getting_started.md

 Perform the following steps to integrate the Lua plugin with RmlUi.

-1. Download and build the Lua 5.x library, or install it with your package manager.
+1. Install or build the Lua library, you may use the official [Lua.org](https://www.lua.org) implementation or [LuaJIT](http://luajit.org/luajit.html).
+    - With the official implementation, we recommend to build the library as C++ rather than C so that the stack can be unwound properly in case of an error.
+When built as C, the Lua interpreter calls longjmp when an error occurs, which causes the destructors for local variables in any currently executing C++ extension functions to be skipped.
+Package managers typically provide Lua compiled as C only, so for this functionality you will have to build it as C++ yourself.

 2. Build RmlUi with the Lua plugin enabled.
 See [Building with CMake](../cpp_manual/building_with_cmake.html) in the C++ manual for details.
     - Enable the option `RMLUI_LUA_BINDINGS` during the CMake configuration.
+    - Set the option `RML_LUA_BINDINGS_LIBRARY` to the appropriate interpreter type: `lua_as_cxx`, `lua` \[as C], or `luajit`.
     - You may also need to guide CMake to find the Lua libraries by providing `LUA_DIR` set to the Lua directory.
     - We encourage you to also enable the samples by enabling the `RMLUI_SAMPLES` option, and try to build the `rmlui_sample_luainvaders` target to test that everything is working.

 3. Link with the `rmlui_lua` library or the `RmlUi::Lua` CMake imported target, the same way you link to the core RmlUi library.